Code-Institute-Submissions/Damhan91-Online-Fitness_JuneResub/README.md

 #### User Stories for Users

-As I user I   | So I can
+As I user I would like to  | So I can
 ------------- | -------------
-Find workouts | So I know what workouts to so
+Find workouts | So I know what workouts to so.
-Find diets    | I know what I need to eat
+Find diets    | I know what I need to eat.
-Want to read blogs  | Find out tthe latest tips and advice for better permoance and diet
+Read blogs  | Find out the latest tips and advice for better permoance and diet.
+Comment on blogs  | To share my thoughts and ideas to other users.